 In applying the accounting policies set out in Note 1, the Partnership has had to make certain judgements about complex transactions or those involving uncertainty about future events.

 The critical judgements made in the Annual Accounts are:

-- There is high degree of uncertainty about future levels of funding for local government.
+- There is uncertainty about future levels of funding for local government.
 The Partnership has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Partnership might be impaired as a result of a need to reduce levels of service provision. - Local Government Pension Scheme Guaranteed minimum pension (GMP).
-The interim solution to avoid inequalities between men and women's benefits following the introduction of the Single State Pension in 2016 has resulted in a recalculation of pension liabilities relating to the estimated impact of GMP indexation changes.
-The increased liability of £4,000 at 31 March 2019 has been reflected in the rollforward pension liability at 31st March 2020.
-The increased liability has been reflected as a past service cost (refer to Note 24 Defined Benefit Pension Schemes).
-This is an estimate which will be revised at the upcoming valuation. - Local Government Pension Scheme (LGPS) McCloud judgement.
-Legislation requires the LGPS to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
-The cost management process has been paused following the Court of Appeal ruling that the transitional arrangements in both the Judges' Pension Scheme (McCloud) and Firefighters' Pension Scheme (Sargeant) were age discriminatory.
-These cases could have knock on implications for the LGPS (potentially increasing the liabilities).
-The Partnership's actuary has included an estimate within the pension liability as a past service cost.
-The allowance has been reduced in the current valuation to reflect the recent proposed changes to eligibility. - The Goodwin case judgement, in respect of deemed discrimination in spousal transfer on death of a member, may also result in the potential increasing of the pension liabilities.
-The Partnership's actuary has not included an estimate of the impact of the Goodwin case in the valuation due to the uncertainty of the final outcome.
-The estimated impact on the Employer's future obligations may be around 0.01% higher.
+The interim solution to avoid inequalities between men and women's benefits following the introduction of the Single State Pension in 2016 resulted in a recalculation of pension liabilities for the estimated impact of GMP indexation changes.
+The Partnership's actuary's understanding is that the further Lloyd's ruling is unlikely to have a significant impact on the pension obligations of a typical employer.
+As the historic individual member data required to assess an impact is not readily available, the Partnership's actuary has not made any allowance for this within the pension liability calculation. - Local Government Pension Scheme (LGPS) McCloud judgement.
+An allowance for the estimated impact of the McCloud judgement was included within the 31 March 2020 valuation position.
+The impact was calculated based on the eligibility criteria of being included within the proposed solution for the McCloud judgement (i.e. any active member who was a participant in the Fund as at 1 April 2012 will be given the greater of the final salary pension or CARE pension upon retirement).
+The McCloud allowance is therefore included in the 31 March 2021 pension liability. - The Goodwin case judgement, in respect of deemed discrimination in spousal transfer on death of a member, may also result in the potential increasing of the pension liabilities.
+Whilst there is still uncertainty surrounding the potential remedy to the Goodwin judgement, the Partnership's actuary has undertaken analysis to understand the potential impact of implementing a solution to correct the past underpayment of spouses' benefits.
+The approximate impact of this is very small for a typical Fund (c0.1-0.2% of obligations).
+The Partnership's actuary does not believe there are sufficient grounds to apply an additional adjustment to account for this.